Correlation test to assess low-level processing of high-density oligonucleotide microarray data

 Abstract

-There are currently a number of competing techniques for low-level processing of oligonucleotide array data.
+Background: There are currently a number of competing techniques for low-level processing of oligonucleotide array data.
 The choice of technique has a profound effect on subsequent statistical analyses, but there is no method to assess whether a particular technique is appropriate for a specific data set, without reference to external data.
-We analyzed coregulation between genes in order to detect insufficient normalization between arrays, where coregulation is measured in terms of statistical correlation.
+Results: We analyzed coregulation between genes in order to detect insufficient normalization between arrays, where coregulation is measured in terms of statistical correlation.
 In a large collection of genes, a random pair of genes should have on average zero correlation, hence allowing a correlation test.
 For all data sets that we evaluated, and the three most commonly used low-level processing procedures including MAS5, RMA and MBEI, the housekeeping-gene normalization failed the test.
 For a real clinical data set, RMA and MBEI showed significant correlation for absent genes.
 We also found that a second round of normalization on the probe set level improved normalization significantly throughout.
-Previous evaluation of low-level processing in the literature has been limited to artificial spike-in and mixture data sets.
+Conclusion: Previous evaluation of low-level processing in the literature has been limited to artificial spike-in and mixture data sets.
 In the absence of a known gold-standard, the correlation criterion allows us to assess the appropriateness of low-level processing of a specific data set and the success of normalization for subsets of genes.